 Our Creosote Treated

-foot to $4.00 a foot depending on the type, Cut to order as short as 5'.
+foot to $5.00 a foot depending on the type Cut to order as short as 5'.

 These poles are

-great forYour Electrical Meter Loop Pole, House foundations, Pole barns, and fence post,.
-Pier and Beam
+great forYour Electrical Meter Loop Pole, House foundations, Pole barns, fence post, Pier and Beam

 ( Delivery is an additional charge,

 ask your sales person for more details.
-Teresa Or Ashley Are always happy to assist you.)
+We are always happy to assist you.)

 Call our Office at (210)648-0210